nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **A**: Java ARchive, also known as JAR, is a container that groups multiple small files to enable efficient execution, which is similar to a ZIP file.

+**Q**: How can I force quit the application?

+**A**: We have intentionally left in Cntrl + C command in this event of emergencies like this.

+**Q**: Why doesn't the application save the semester I am in?

+**A**: We have intentionally made NUSPlanner to work this way so that users will not be restricted in planning the semester they are currently in only.
+For example, students may want to plan for their future timetable in semester 2, while currently in semester 1.

+**Q**: Why doesn't the application stop me from adding events to dates that has already passed?

+**A**: NUSPlanner provides users with the flexibility and full control over the timetable and does not stop users from adding events on dates that have passed.

 **Q**: Where can I report bugs I found while using NUSPlanner?